St John's wort is a herb with antidepressant and potentially antiviral qualities.

 Further evidence is needed to confirm its effectiveness.

 The usual dose in capsule or dry tablet form, is 300 milligrams (mg) three times a day, with meals.
 This is for adults.
 It is not recommended for children.

 If side effects do occur, they may include:

-Patients should NOT take St. John's wort if they are taking the following medications because their effectiveness may be reduced:
+Patients should not take St. John's wort if they are taking the following medications, as its use may make them less effective:

 - Oral contraceptives

 St. John's wort may increase the effect of SSRI antidepressants.
 This can lead to a hazardous increase in serotonin in the body.